 Despite his success at Chelsea, winning two Premier League titles, and at Real Madrid, where he won La Liga, Robben is best remembered for his dominant run in the Bundesliga with Bayern Munich.

 He clinched eight Bundesliga titles and a Champions League victory in the 2012-13 season.
 Throughout his career with the Bavarians, Robben scored 144 goals in 309 appearances.
 He also recorded a speed of 35.7 km/h at some point in his career.

-An example of speed not being everything in football can be found by Usain Bolt’s professional career.
+An example of speed not being everything in football can be found in Usain Bolt’s professional career.

 The multiple-time 100m and 200m Olympic champion played for Norwegian side Stromsgodset and Australia’s Central Coast Mariners in friendly matches.
-However, he announced in January 2019, he announced that his sports career has now come to an end.
-The quickest speed that Bolt reached was 44.7 km/h but that came away from the football pitch.
+However, in January 2019, he announced that his sports career had now come to an end.
+The quickest speed that Bolt reached was 44.7 km/h, but that came away from the football pitch.

-But, Bolt is often seen playing in Soccer Aid fixtures annually.
-The Jamaican sprinter has played three times, but despite playing as a striker, he has only scored on one occasion, the same number as comedian Lee Mack, and Westlife’s Nicky Byrne.
-Speed may be everything in the professional game, but the ability to utilise the pace with an end product is something that separates speedsters from world-class players.
+However, Bolt is often seen playing in Soccer Aid fixtures annually.
+The Jamaican sprinter has played three times, but despite playing as a striker, he has only scored on one occasion, the same number as comedian Lee Mack and Westlife’s Nicky Byrne.
+Speed may be everything in the professional game, but the ability to utilize the pace with an end product is something that separates speedsters from world-class players.

-If Bolt had been compared to any of the sprinters on our lists in a real football match, he would probably struggle to keep their pace, with or without the ball.
+If Bolt was compared to any of the sprinters on our lists in a real soccer football match, he would probably struggle to keep their pace, with or without the ball.

 Wan-Bissaka, as fast as he might seem and probably is, entered this list after it was claimed by unconfirmed sources around the web that he hit a top speed of 37.594 km/h during the match between Man United vs. West Ham in 2019.